 Map references (OS Landranger series 118) are included to help anyone who would like to visit the feature mentioned.
 Some sites are private property and it is expected that this privacy is respected by visitors.

-Frame: Elongated winding wheel from mine workings (See original in the Town Hall garden (Map ref.
-884 577)
+Frame: Elongated winding wheel from mine workings (see original in the Town Hall garden (Map ref.
+884 577) to reflect the area’s mining heritage.

 Building: St Lawrence’s Parish Church (Map ref.
 890 591)